-Donald Trump is famed for saying and acting exactly how he likes, but when he meets the Queen on Friday, there is specific Royal protocol he must follow.
+Donald Trump is famed for saying and acting exactly how he likes and while the US President has already met the Queen, there is specific Royal protocol he must follow.

 - Don't take charge

 The most important rule that Mr Trump can stick to, is to let the Queen lead - this applies to everything, from the topic of a conversation to where they're walking, to when a meal has ended.

 The Queen is always in charge.

 Donald Trump might have been elected President of the US, but the Queen is the Queen and should be treated with deference.

 Since neither the US President or his wife Melania are British citizens, they do not have to bow or curtsey to the Queen, but it's still a nice thing to do.

 Should Mr Trump feel like giving a little bow though, this is all it should be: little.